deekob/scratchpad/README.md

   - You will see a Lambda section with Local and Remote Functions
   - We are going to create a Local Function
 - Click on the Lamda icon.
-  - A dialog will appear "Create servlerless Application"
+  - A dialog will appear "Create Servlerless Application"
   - Enter Function Name - "MyFirstFunction" - Application Name Field will mirror this -> Next
   - Select Node.js 6.10 and choose the "empty-Nodejs" blueprint -> Next
   - Add an API Gatway trigger with Resource path /isPalindrome